-Long-term borrowings: Our long-term borrowings of \$77.5 million and \$163.5 million at December 31, 2014 and 2013, respectively, consisted primarily of advances from the FHLB and structured reverse repurchase agreements with two unaffiliated institutions.
+Long-term borrowings: Our long-term borrowings of \$75.6 million and \$77.5 million at December 31, 2015 and 2014, respectively, consisted primarily of advances from the FHLB and structured reverse repurchase agreements with two unaffiliated institutions.
 All FHLB advances are collateralized primarily by similar amounts of residential mortgage loans, certain commercial loans, mortgage backed securities and securities of U. S. Government agencies and corporations.

 Balance at December 31,

-Dollars in thousands 2014 2013
+Dollars in thousands 2015 2014

-Long-term FHLB advances \$ 977 \$ 82,600
+Long-term FHLB advances \$ 873 \$ 977

 Long-term reverse repurchase agreements 72,000 72,000

-Term loans 4,513 8,916
+Term loan 2,708 4,513

-Total \$ 77,490 \$ 163,516
+Total \$ 75,581 \$ 77,490

-The term loan at December 31, 2014 is secured by the common stock of our subsidiary bank, bears a variable interest rate of prime minus 50 basis points with a final maturity of 2017.
+The term loan at December 31, 2015 is secured by the common stock of our subsidiary bank, bears a variable interest rate of prime minus 50 basis points with a final maturity of 2017.
 Our long term FHLB borrowings and reverse repurchase agreements bear both fixed and variable rates and mature in varying amounts through the year 2026.

-The average interest rate paid on long-term borrowings during 2014 was 4.16% compared to 3.90% in 2013.
+The average interest rate paid on long-term borrowings during 2015 was 4.39% compared to 4.16% in 2014.

-Subordinated debentures: We have subordinated debt totaling \$16.8 million at December 31, 2014 and 2013.
-The subordinated debt qualifies as Tier 2 capital under Federal Reserve Board guidelines until the debt is within 5 years of its maturity; thereafter the amount qualifying as Tier 2 capital is reduced by 20 percent each year until maturity.
+Subordinated debentures: During 2015, we prepaid in full the \$16.8 million subordinated debentures that were outstanding at December 31, 2014.
+The subordinated debt qualified as Tier 2 capital under Federal Reserve Board guidelines until the debt was within 5 years of its maturity; thereafter the amount qualifying as Tier 2 capital was reduced by 20 percent each year until maturity.
 During 2009, we issued \$6.8 million in subordinated debt, of which \$5 million was issued to an affiliate of a director of Summit.
 We also issued \$1.0 million and \$0.8 million to two unrelated parties.
-These three issuances bear an interest rate of 10 percent per annum, a term of 10 years, and are not prepayable by us within the first five years.
-During 2008, we issued \$10 million of subordinated debt to an unrelated institution, which bears a variable interest rate of 1 month LIBOR plus 275 basis points and a term of 7.5 years.
+These three issuances had an interest rate of 10 percent per annum, a term of 10 years, and were not prepayable by us within the first five years.
+During 2008, we issued \$10 million of subordinated debt to an unrelated institution, which had a variable interest rate of 1 month LIBOR plus 275 basis points and a term of 7.5 years.